halevans/Ski-Map-App/README.md

 ## Future Improvements

+- Refactor code to be cleaner and more maintainable (i.e. based on current functionality, before adding new features)
 - Incorporating a larger API database.
 Currently, the data is limited to Zermatt only for building, testing and for loading speed purposes (the [full list of every ski area on the site](https://skimap.org/SkiAreas/index.json) > 5 seconds to load each time)
 - Adding a Search component to filter through the cards for the different area and/or years
 - Adding a Favourite button to the MapCards, and showing these on the Favourites page